monolith-vision/monolith-factiongps/README.md

-# monolith-tracker
+# monolith-factiongps

-monolith-tracker is a item based gps system for your users factions
+monolith-factiongps is a item based gps system for your users factions

 If you find this script helpful, consider leaving a star ⭐